-Under the leadership of Kathleen Fredette, the Colorado Skies Academy team will draw on its rich STEAM experience to develop and provide a robust, challenging curriculum that includes aerospace projects such as these:
+Under the leadership of Suzanne Acheson, the Colorado SKIES Academy team will draw on its rich STEAM experience to develop and provide a robust, challenging curriculum that includes:

 - Embedded appropriate and applicable cross-curricular, grade-level standards

 - Formative and summative assessments to track and support learner progress

 - Opportunities for personalized learning and entry points including extensions and modifications, as needed

 - Connections to industry experts for exposure to career, skill, and content development

 - Social Emotional Learning targets mindfully applied throughout the project

 - Metacognitive practices to increase learner agency and lifelong learning strategies

 When learners are developing knowledge, skills, and academic mindsets simultaneously, they learn more efficiently.
 They acquire and retain more academic knowledge when they are engaged, believe their studies are important and are able to apply what they are learning in complex and meaningful ways.